 Our Board of Directors

-The Tree House CAC Board of Directors is made up of leaders in their fields who advocate for improved education and, most importantly, prevention of child abuse.
+The Tree House Child Advocacy Center of Montgomery County, MD Board of Directors is made up of leaders in their fields who advocate for improved education and, most importantly, prevention of child abuse.
 Through their leadership, guidance, and support, we strive to end the cycle of child abuse.

 Mr. Regan is the founder of Derwood Partners, a management consulting firm in the Washington DC area.
 A former senior vice president at the National Geographic Society, he has extensive experience in business development, strategic partnerships and leading strategy development teams.
 He has successfully launched a number of businesses in education, publishing, and multi-media.
 Mr. Regan is a founding member of The Tree House CAC board, previously serving as the vice president.